nikodemus/foolang/docs/design/011-metaobject-protocol.md

 ### XXX Missing
-- Layout and interface modifications via `Mirror#interfaces:`, and `Mirror#layout:`
+- Interface modifications via `Mirror#interfaces:`
-- No way to ask "which procotols directly implement this one", or "which protocols does this one implement directly" (ie. asking about `is Foo`) since that information is lost by the time the metaclasses are constructed.
+- "Which procotols directly implement this one" is not availble.
-  One option would be to just pass it in as metadata, and validate that the _set_ of interfaces passes in is valid, regardless of their order.
+- "Which protocols does this directly implement" is not available.

 # Metaobject Protocol